 Before you begin

-To use the command-line examples in this guide, install and configure the Cloud SDK.
+To use the command-line examples in this guide, install and configure the Google Cloud CLI.

 Set up a private connection between your Virtual Private Cloud network and the VPC network where private pools reside.
 For instructions, see set up your environment to create private pools.